mohan-kartik/Covid19-Sentiment-Analysis/README.md

 Phase 5 : 1–30 June
 We will be analyzing the tweets on 16th April,2020 i.e a day after Phase-2 was declared to see the sentiment of the people.

-# Data Collection
+# Data Collection :
 For this project i have obtained the dataset from Kaggle :
 https://www.kaggle.com/smid80/coronavirus-covid19-tweets-late-april?select=2020-04-16+Coronavirus+Tweets.CSV.

+# Visualization :
+* Word Cloud
+* Count Plot
+* Histogram
+* Distribution Plot
+* Bar Plot

+## TextBlob is used to predict the sentiment as Positive, Negative or Neutral.

-## You can also find the project on Kaggle :
+### You can also find the notebook on Kaggle :
 https://www.kaggle.com/kartikmohan1999/covid19-sentiment-analysis